Constitution and Bylaws

 Membership:

-• Vice president for campus planning, infrastructure, and facilities
+- Vice president for facilities and chief facilities officer

-• Four representatives from Campus Planning, Infrastructure, and Facilities selected by the vice president for campus planning, infrastructure, and facilities
+- Four representatives from facilities selected by the vice president for facilities and chief facilities officer

 F. Commencement Committee